Connect with us

 Editor’s Note: Never pay any amount to visit the site.
 Payment requests are a red flag.

 2. Due diligence – This step involves getting all the necessary documents looked at by professionals.
-It is advisable to hire a lawyer to conduct a search to ensure the property has no caveat.
+It is advisable to hire a lawyer to search to ensure the property has no caveat.

 Involving professionals will cost you money, but it will protect your interests in the long run.

-Before proceeding with a transaction, you need to confirm that the property is not built on a road reserve or stolen land and that the developer has obtained all the necessary government approvals.
+Before going ahead and purchasing, you should ascertain first that the property does not front a road reserve or is stolen then land, and the developer has obtained all necessary government approvals.

 3. Check the developer’s background – Be sure to undertake a thorough background check on the developer’s reliability.
 Never rely on their word for it.
 Check out social media and other digital mediums for any testimonials or complaints about the developer.

 You should also check the financial model of the project.
-If the developer is using money pooled from buyers to undertake the construction, it is likely the project will stall along the way.
+If the developer is using money pooled from buyers to undertake the construction, the project will likely stall along the way.

 4. Get a valuer – If unsure about the pricing, get a professional to value the property.
 A bank’s valuer will also help double-check the property in case you are taking a mortgage.

 5. Read the fine print – Before signing the deal, agree with the seller on the payment modality – which should be put in writing.
-Ask your lawyer to study the documentation and advise you on the way forward.
+Let your lawyer go through the documentation.

-6. Delay clauses – You should ensure that there is a delay clause and a clearly stated construction timeline in the contract.
-This will protect you from deliberate delays from the developer.
+6. Delay clauses – Ensure that the delay clause is available, and clear construction timelines have been stated in the contract.
+This will help shield you from deliberate delays by the developer.

 John Nduire is an experienced journalist with a degree in Communications from Daystar University.
 His reporting is informed by a wealth of knowledge gained from years of covering construction news.